Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Fagonia Arabica (Cretica)

 Inflammation and wound healing tissue scarring, and accumulation of extracellular matrix properties, repair and regeneration of injured tissue occur via apoptotic and regenerative mechanisms.
 Liver cirrhosis, liver cancer.
 Colon or Colorectal cancer.
-Lymphomas.
+Lymphoma.
+Hodgkin lymphoma.

 All types of Cancers and Thalassemia.
 All types of Hepatitis.
 Vomiting, thirst and burning sensation in abdomen.

-Mercurius Solubilis and Mercurius Vivid Lymphoma-Types-Causes-Symptoms-Diagnosis-Allopathic and Homeopathic Treatment-Dr. Qaisar Ahmed
+Mercurius Solubilis and Mercurius Vivid Lymphoma-Hodgkin lymphoma-Allopathic and Homeopathic Treatment-Dr Qaisar Ahmed

 Abscess.
 Anemia.
-Bone disease.
 Breath offensive.
 Bronchitis.
 Bubo.
 Oral cancer.
 Chancre.
 Coughs.
 Diarrhea – chronic.
 Dysentery.
 Dyspepsia.
 Colon or Colorectal cancer.
 Lymphoma.
+Hodgkin lymphoma.
 Ecthyma.
 Eczema.
 Emaciation.
 Excoriation.
-Eyes affections.
 Fainting.
 Fevers.
 Fissures.
 Glandular swellings.
-Heart affections.
 Herpes.
 Jaundice.
 Leucorrhea.
 Liver affections.
 Mucous patches.
 Mumps.
 Offensive body odor.
 Ovaries affections.
 Pancreatitis.
 Para metritis Parotitis.
 Peritonitis.
 Perspiration abnormal.
 Prostate diseases.
 Purpura.
 Taste disorders.
 Throat related deafness.
 Throat chronic soreness.
-Tongue affections: tongue mapped.
-Tremors.
-Ulcers.
-Vaccination side effects.
-Vomiting.

 Cholesternium